 The United States declared war on Germany and entered World War I ninety-five years ago this month.
 In the same month Herbert Putnam, Librarian of Congress, initiated events that led to the creation of the American Library Association's Library War Service, perhaps ALA's most ambitious and successful undertaking in its history.
 According to Arthur P. Young in Books for Sammies: The American Library Association and World War I (Beta Phi Mu, 1981), Putnam presented his idea of furnishing books to the American army in a meeting with Secretary of War Newton D. Baker who responded positively to the idea.
 Following that meeting, the ALA Executive Board established a Committee on Mobilization and War Service Plans and Putnam was appointed chair of the committee on April 30, 1917.
 Putnam presented the committee's recommendations at ALA's annual conference on June 22 in Louisville, KY.
 The committee felt that an ALA operation on a "vast scale" was desirable.
 ALA members responded favorably to the recommendations of the committee, and at the end of the conference ALA President Brown appointed a permanent War Service Committee headed by James I. Wyer.
 Putnam assumed the leadership for the administration of the ALA Library War Service while continuing as Librarian of Congress.
 The Library War Service was administered from a conference room in the Library of Congress.
 Putnam managed the Library War Service until December 13, 1919.
 Young writes about Putnam's role: "Few individuals are indispensable, but it is difficult to imagine another librarian who could have galvanized the Association's war program as Putnam did.
 Self-assured, meticulous, and urbane, Putnam was a formidable administrator and an equally good judge of character.
 He was able to identify and to attract to his staff many of the nation's most promising librarians who were at the threshold of distinguished careers."
 Jain Aikin Rosenberg in The Nation's Great Library: Herbert Putnam and the Library of Congress, 1899-1938 (Univ. of Illinois Press, 1993) also discusses Putnam's role with the Library War Service.
 She notes one negative aspect of that role.
 When selecting camp librarians, Putnam refused to consider applications from African Americans, German Americans, or women.
 A female librarian was finally hired in May, 1918 shortly before eight "angry female librarians protested the War Service employment policy at the ALA conference that summer."

 The Peterborough (NH) Town Library holds a special place in public library history.
 It is the oldest tax supported free public library in the world.
 It was founded in 1833 and celebrated its 175th anniversary in 2008.
 Although I already had a postcard showing the interior of the library, I was attracted by the quality of the interior view of a postcard I came across on eBay.
 It was the message on the back of the postcard, however, that made it an exceptional find.
 The message was written by Ruby Tillinghast who served as the Librarian of the Town Library from 1916 to 1921.
 The postmark on the postcard shows that it was mailed on October 31, 1916 which was during her first year as Librarian.
 The postcard was mailed to Miss E. Howe at the Worcester (MA) Public Library.
 The transcript of the messages reads: "What are you studying now?
 What did you get on your Simmons exams?
 You have a better sta(?) than a library seems to me!
 This the inside [of the library as shown on the postcard], the lamp & owl had departed before I arrived, revolving book-case on other end, nearer(?) one also missing and desk turned around so I look into the reading room as too busy to write this at present.
 R. Tillinghast don't work too hard."
 I've included above an image of my other Town Library postcard interior view which shows the reading room which Ms. Tillinghast looked into.
 A current picture of the library's reading room is located HERE.
-Note that the statue of the builder of the library, J. H. Morison, is still at the library along with portraits of the founders of the library.
 I would love to know more about the library careers of Ruby Tillinghast and E. Howe.

 In 1898 the United States Post Office Department (now the United States Postal Service) issued a pre-stamped postal card that was the exact size of a catalog card.
 Melvil Dewey claimed that the issue of the postal card was the result of his lobbying of the Post Office Department for a card of that size.
 I have written a previous blog post about Dewey's postal card.
 I've been collecting examples of these postal cards used by libraries for over 15 years.
 Last year I put together a one frame, 16 page exhibit of these postal cards for the big stamp show in Chicago, and last month the exhibit was displayed at the St. Louis stamp show.
 In both cases the exhibit received a silver medal which was less than I hoped for, but I received some good feedback on improving the exhibit.
 Yesterday at the stamp show of the Wisconsin Federation of Stamp Clubs in Madison, the exhibit received a first place award (more than one first place awards are given).
 I will also be displaying the exhibit at the Denver stamp show next month.
 The exhibit varies considerably from traditional postal stationery exhibits in that it concentrates on library uses of a postal card instead of the postal uses.
 Postal cards were important tools in conducting day to day library business.
 The largest use for the Dewey cards in my collection was for the acknowledgment of gifts.
 Of course there are examples of overdue book notices and reserve book notices.
 Libraries also used the cards for requests to magazine publishers for missing issues of periodicals, and for requesting copies of publications.
 There are a host of miscellaneous uses ranging from meeting notices to the collection of library statistics.
 I have a previous post about the use of the card to announce a meeting of the New York Library Club, and a post about a card to collect data for the California State Library.